Skip to content

 • disable - Disable rewrite rule

-• errors - Show rules having errors, with counts
+• errors - Display rules with errors, including counts

-• performance - Test rules single thread performance
+• performance - Assess single thread performance of rules

-• test - Check rule for validity and correct operation
+• test - Verify the validity and correct operation of a rule

-To add your rule, simply type logzilla rules add myfile.yaml
+To incorporate your rule, simply execute: logzilla rules add myfile.yaml

 Tag Naming